thim81/openapi-format/readme.md

 - [x] Generate OpenAPI elements for consistency
 - [x] Bundle local and remote references in the OpenAPI document
 - [x] Split the OpenAPI document into a multi-file structure
-- [x] Convert OpenAPI 3.0 documents to OpenAPI 3.1
+- [x] Convert OpenAPI 3.0 documents to OpenAPI 3.1 or 3.2
+- [x] Convert OpenAPI 3.1 documents to OpenAPI 3.2
 - [x] Rename the OpenAPI title
 - [x] Support OpenAPI documents in JSON format
 - [x] Support OpenAPI documents in YAML format